 Section 985.04(1), F.S., specifies that all records obtained under ch.
 985, F.S., as a result of a juvenile being involved in the juvenile justice system, are confidential.
 However, s.
-985.04(2), F.S., creates exceptions if the juvenile is:

-- Taken into custody for a violation of law which, if committed by an adult, would be a felony; - Found by a court to have committed three or more violations of law which, if committed by an adult, would be misdemeanors; or - Transferred to the adult system.
+985.04(2), F.S., creates exceptions to such confidentiality if the juvenile is taken into custody for a violation of law which, if committed by an adult, would be a felony; is found by a court to have committed three or more violations of law which, if committed by an adult, would be misdemeanors; or is transferred to the adult system.

-Section 943.053, F.S., allows a juvenile's criminal history information to be disseminated in the same manner as that of an adult.
+Section 943.053, F.S., allows a juvenile's criminal history information to be disseminated in the same manner as that of an adult without regard to the confidentiality of the juvenile record.